How to Order Moulding Online in Brookfield, MA

 Cove / Scotia:

-Cove moulding, or "scotia", is a fairly simple yet elegant moulding that gives an inside corner an extra texture.
-It is essentially a scooped out corner that eases what can be a sharp transition between a wall and ceiling, or along the edge of a stair tread.
-It is often seen as a simpler version of some more ornate looking mouldings, like cornice, crown, or bed mouldings.
+Cove moulding, or “scotia,” is a fairly simple yet elegant moulding that adds extra texture to an inside corner.
+It is essentially a scooped-out corner that softens what can be a sharp transition between a wall and ceiling or along the edge of a stair tread.
+Cove moulding is often seen as a simpler version of more ornate mouldings, such as cornice, crown, or bed mouldings.

 Band Moulding: